misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

     privateKeySecretRef:
       name: letsencrypt
     solvers:
       - selector:
           dnsZones:
             - "aws.gitpod-self-hosted.com"
         dns01:
           route53:
             region: us-east-1
             hostedZoneID: Z1230498123094
 ```

-In using this example, one would use `letsencrypt-prod` in the Gitpod self hosted installer page when asked for the name of the certificate ClusterIssuer.
+In using this example, one would use `letsencrypt-prod` in the Gitpod self-hosted installer UI when asked for the name of the certificate ClusterIssuer.

 </div>
 </CloudPlatformToggle>